citizenship by investment

 With Portuguese residency, you and your family members gain access to the public healthcare system, and your children can register in the public education system, providing essential services for your family’s well-being.

-As of January 2024, Portugal’s Non-Habitual Resident (NHR) was phased out for new applicants.
-Its most significant attraction for tax residents and investors was due to benefits such as tax-free transactions or low taxes on pensions and other foreign-sourced income types.
+Portugal’s Non-Habitual Resident presented several advantages for D2 Visa holders who became tax residents in Portugal.
+These included tax-free transactions or low taxes on pensions and other foreign-sourced income types.

-While the phased-out NHR regime was somewhat widely inclusive, the new regime, Tax Incentive for Scientific, Research and Innovation, also called NHR 2.0, makes specific provisions for Portugal D2 Visa applicants earning income in certain categories, including:
+The NHR scheme was phased out in January 2024 and replaced by a new scheme, the Tax Incentive for Scientific, Research and Innovation.
+Also called NHR 2.0, it makes specific provisions for Portugal D2 Visa applicants earning income in certain categories.

 • 20 percent flat tax rate on income acquired in Portugal